What is flyball?

 The winning team is the first to get all 4 dogs over the line without any faults.

 The sport is the fastest growing dog sport in the country and it also played world wide, using the same rules, in countries as diverse as USA, Canada, Japan, Australia as well as many European countries.
+There is even a European Championships, held on the continent, which Cheshire Set will attend for the first time in 2010.

 It is a very social sport with most teams opting to "camp" at the various weekend tournaments - resulting in a lively social life for you and your dog.